 For the most part, it can’t be done.
 At least not consistently over extended periods of time.
 There are the Warren Buffett’s, David Einhorn’s, and Peter Lynch’s of the world, but I would argue they are the outliers.
 Many mutual fund managers have to live in the “monthly” or “quarterly” results-driven world, as they have bosses and shareholders to answer to.
 The average investor saving or in retirement has the luxury of time on their side.
 Bear markets are a reality, and something that investors need to accept.
 However, you can control how you react, and you can control (to a degree) the amount of market risk in your portfolio.
 Getting a handle on the things you can control is far more important than whether or not your portfolio outperformed the Dow Jones Industrial Average.

-If you want to come in and have a conversation about your financial situation or you just want to get a second opinion, give us a call at 913-393-1000 or fill out the form below to request your meeting today.
+If you want to come in and have a conversation about your financial situation or you just want to get a second opinion, give us a call at 913-393-1000 or schedule a complimentary consultation below.

 Jason Newcomer, CFP®

 Select the office you would like to meet with.
 We can meet in-person, by virtual meeting, or by phone.
 Then it’s just two simple steps to schedule a time for your Complimentary Consultation.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.